-We are currently working on refreshing our approach to equalities, diversity and inclusion (EDI) with a particular focus on the five themes set out below.
-We will update this web page as this work progresses.
+We are currently working on updating our approach to equalities, diversity and inclusion (EDI). with a particular focus on the five themes set out below.

 - Intelligence - understanding our workforce and communities, through quantitative and qualitative data collection and analysis.

 - Awareness - ensuring all stakeholders understand the challenges, opportunities and actions needed, through clear communications, learning and development, and open dialogue.

 - Leadership - public commitment to champion and progress EDI across our workforce and communities; and leadership engagement in progress against our commitments.

 - Community engagement - fostering strong, supportive relationships with residents and other stakeholders and placing EDI at the centre of community and future workforce strategies.

 - Service delivery - ensuring EDI is central to the delivery of responsive customer service, giving conscious and focussed attention to EDI as part of service planning, procurement and service delivery.

 document Our equality and diversity profile (5.29 MB) gives an overview of the people and communities that live and work in Wychavon.
 It includes data on demographics, employment, income, and deprivation and provides an insight into the types of households that there are in the district.

 You can find more information about the district including population, levels of deprivation, income, poverty and levels of crime on the insight pages of our website.